emgrey02/tic-tac-toe/README.md

 # Tic-Tac-Toe
 ### a project from [The Odin Project](https://theodinproject.com)'s Javascript curriculum
 I recreate the game of tic-tac-toe to be played through the browser.
+The user has the option to play against the computer or another player.

 ## Demo
 ![gif of tic-tac-toe game](/tic-tac-toe.gif)